I left school before finishing my final year not knowing exactly what I wanted to do but knowing I wanted to do work that didn’t feel like work.

 Finding my strength

-About that time I started looking around at my options and did some TAFE courses in accounting (not me) and finally, following some good advice, made the decision to move into Human Resources where I specialised in recruitment.
+About that time I started looking around at my options and did some TAFE courses in accounting (not really me but proved to be useful later on) and finally, following some good advice, made the decision to move into Human Resources where I specialised in recruitment.
 I soon learnt that many of the people I was interviewing had no idea how to apply for a job so I started running courses at a local community college to help them.

-Around the same time I joined Toastmasters and discovered I had a talent for public speaking.
-I combined that with my desire to help people enjoy their work by completing a degree in Adult Education while working full time.
+I joined Toastmasters and discovered I had a talent for public speaking.
+So I combined that with my desire to help people enjoy their work by completing a degree in Adult Education while working full time.
 I had finally found work that didn’t feel like work and even landed the ideal job to help me develop further.

 A few years later I found myself with the “opportunity” of moving from Sydney to Darwin.
 In other words, my partner had been offered a job there and I had no choice.
 I said yes under the condition I could start my own business.
 I got 10 years experience in 3 years, working all over the Northern Territory training people on mine sites, military bases and in government departments.
 The relationship ended, I moved to Brisbane and my business expanded to include speaking and coaching.